What is an ankle-brachial index?

 Polyarteritis NodosaPolyarteritis nodosa is a rare autoimmune disease characterized by spontaneous inflammation of the arteries of the body.
 The most common areas of involvement include the muscles, joints, intestines (bowels), nerves, kidneys, and skin.
 Poor function or pain in any of these organs can be a symptom.
 Polyarteritis nodosa is most common in middle age persons.
 Polyarteritis is a serious illness that can be fatal.
 Treatment is focused on decreasing the inflammation of the arteries by suppressing the immune system.

 Renal Artery StenosisRenal artery stenosis is a narrowing of the diameter of the renal arteries.
 When the renal arteries narrow, the result is restricted blood flow to the kidneys, which may lead to impaired kidney function and high blood pressure (referred to as renovascular hypertension (RVHT).
 Renal artery stenosis can occur in one or both kidneys.
 The primary cause of renal artery stenosis is atherosclerosis.
-Risk factors for renal artery stenosis include:
+Symptoms of renal artery stenosis include high blood pressure that does not respond to treatment and severe high blood pressure in individuals younger than 30 or greater than 50 years of age.
+Renal artery stenosis is diagnosed with imaging and functional tests.
+Treatment for renal artery stenosis include medication or surgery.

 What Is the Difference Between Atherosclerosis and Arteriosclerosis?Arteriosclerosis is a broader term for the condition in which the arteries narrow and harden, leading to poor circulation of blood throughout the body.
 Atherosclerosis is a specific kind of arteriosclerosis, but these terms are often used interchangeably.
 Both conditions lead to decreased blood flow to other parts of the body.
 Atherosclerosis is a progressive disease, which may either start in childhood or late adulthood.